-Staycations were trending even before the pandemic hit, so it’s no surprise that the popularity of holidaying somewhere in the UK has increased this year… with no signs of slowing down.
-It’s easy to travel more sustainably, you don’t have to battle queues at the airport, and your pumping much-need money into our local economy – what’s not to love?
+Staycations were trending even before the pandemic hit, so it’s no surprise that the popularity of holidaying somewhere in the UK has increased in the last couple years – with no signs of slowing down.
+It makes travel more sustainable, you don’t have to battle queues at the airport, and you’re pumping much-need money into our local economy – what’s not to love?

 Best for: Countryside walking trails, cosy village pubs and traditional English vibes.